Contributor conventions

 Spawn prompt requirement

 Section titled “Spawn prompt requirement”Workers will not use the coordination primitives unless explicitly told to.
-Every spawn prompt for a parallel worker must include a ## Coordination section:
+Every spawn prompt for a parallel worker must include a ## Coordination (required) section stating the 5-step sequence from “Fleet coordination protocol” above.

-Section titled “Fleet planning rules (for the /fleet skill and human planners)”These are the constraints the fleet skill reads to plan batches.
+Section titled “Fleet planning rules”These are the constraints the fleet skill reads to plan batches.
 Keep them current when the codebase changes.

 Serialized files — only one worker at a time, ever: